 Women in Engineering run a number of events throughout the year for both future and current female students.
-These include opportunities such as Women in Engineering Camp, Engineering Girls Day Out, International Women’s Day and many more.
+These include opportunities such as Women in Engineering Camp, Exploring STEM Careers Holiday Program, International Women’s Day and many more.

 If your organisation is interested in sponsoring a Women in Engineering event, please contact Sarah Coull, Women in Engineering Manager: P: (02) 9385 0812, firstname.lastname@example.org

 The Women in Engineering Student Society (WIESoc) runs a highly sought after Industry Mentoring Program, providing students with the opportunity to directly connect with industry representatives through one-on-one mentorship.
 The program officially runs from April to October where industry mentors will interact with mentees to provide the students with a deeper insight into their respective companies and professional environments.

 As a mentor to UNSW female Engineering students you can:

 - Share your passion for engineering

 It is recommended that the mentors are able to spend fifteen hours from April to October 2019 as part of the Industry Mentoring Program.
 This is inclusive of attendance at 5 program events and five monthly meetings with your mentee.